RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 We believe that part of their success is due to the fact that academics and central IT are *co-investing* in a system rather than IT simply providing a service.
 This is our attempt to replicate the same success here at Sheffield.

-Traditonally, HPC at Sheffied has always been 'Free At Point of Use' and although this allows everyone to have *some* HPC access for 'free' (It really comes out of overheads), it usually leaves most people wanting more.
+Traditionally, HPC at Sheffield has always been 'Free At Point of Use' and although this allows everyone to have *some* HPC access for 'free' (It really comes out of overheads), it usually leaves most people wanting more.
 You'll know what we mean if you've ever waited in the queues for longer than it takes your job to run!

 Free at Point of Use is great and we don't expect this to change but we want to offer our collaborators something more.

 # Can you guarantee me access to *my* hardware exactly when I need it?

 No (with caveats).
 The idea of this particular model is that you give up the convenience of guaranteed access at all times in exchange for access to much more hardware than you could otherwise afford.
-We can occasonally give our collaborators guaranteed access to certain nodes for short periods for mission critical work but we strongly discourage it.
+We can occasionally give our collaborators guaranteed access to certain nodes for short periods for mission critical work but we strongly discourage it.
 If you really must have guaranteed access to your nodes at all times, this may not be the model for you.

 # What if I join the pool but find it doesn't work for me?